star-powered-space-base/discord-bot/docs/multi-bot-support.md

 ---

-## Open Questions for Discussion

-Before implementing, we should decide:
+## Design Decisions (Resolved)

+The following decisions have been made for this implementation:

-1. **Data Sharing Philosophy**
+### 1. Data Sharing Philosophy
+**Decision**: **Global with per-bot overrides**
+- User preferences and settings default to global (shared across bots)
-   - Should user preferences be per-bot or global with bot-specific overrides?
+- Can be overridden per-bot when needed
-   - Should conversation history ever be shared between bots?

-2. **Bot Identification**
+- Conversation history is per-bot (no sharing)

+### 2. Bot Identification
+**Decision**: **Discord application_id**
-   - Use Discord application_id or custom bot_id?
+- Use the Discord application ID as the `bot_id` in database records
-   - How to handle bot_id in logs/metrics?

-3. **Configuration Management**
-   - Require config file or support 100% env vars?
+- Provides consistency with Discord's identity system
+- Retrieved from Discord API on startup, not configured manually

+### 3. Configuration Management
+**Decision**: **YAML file required for multi-bot**
+- Multi-bot configuration requires `config.yaml`
+- Single-bot can still use environment variables (backward compatible)
-   - Support remote config (HTTP, S3, etc.)?
+- No remote config support initially

-4. **Deployment Model**
+### 4. Deployment Model
+**Decision**: **Either/both supported**
-   - Single process for all bots or ability to run separately?
+- Single process by default (tokio::spawn for each bot)
-   - Docker container per bot or monolithic?
+- Architecture supports running bots as separate processes if desired
+- Docker: single container recommended, but per-bot containers possible

-5. **HTTP Mode Priority**
+### 5. HTTP Mode Priority
-   - Implement Phase 5 immediately or wait?
+**Decision**: **Deferred**
+- Focus on Gateway mode first (Phases 1-4)
+- HTTP multi-bot support (Phase 5) is optional/future enhancement
-   - Gateway-only for initial release?
+- Gateway-only for initial release

 ---